dojo/framework/docs/en/creating-widgets/supplemental.md

 ## Intermediate: Widget Properties

-In addition to representing the structure of an application, virtual nodes also serve as a way to inject state into each corresponding widget or DOM element.
+Virtual nodes serve a second purpose of injecting state into each corresponding widget or DOM element.
 This process doubles as a way for the framework to determine when a state change has occurred, meaning it can reactively re-render the affected widgets.

 This is done by providing a set of **properties** when instantiating `VNode`s and `WNode`s.